Leo675/deobfu.php/README.md

 --------
 PHP-CLI

-Tested on PHP 5.2 and newer.
-May work on older versions.
+Tested on PHP 5.
+May work on other versions.

 Configuration:
 --------